Hello, Single Plane Golfers.

 5. A ball against the wall stops the hips from a fall.
 (Sorry but I felt like I had to make this one rhyme.)

-In describing the backswing, Moe said “Stabilize and Energize” Well, you simply can’t energize if you don’t stabilize.
-That’s because the hip rotation in the backswing is a key factor to proper spine tilt and body rotation.
+In describing the backswing, Moe said “Stabilize and Energize” Well, you just can’t energize if you don’t stabilize.
+That’s because the hip rotation in the backswing is a critical factor to proper spine tilt and body rotation.

-If you take an exercise ball and place it between your lead hip and the wall, you can move into your backswing and feel how the hip stays forward as you rotate.
+If you take an exercise ball and place it between your lead hip and the wall, you can move into your backswing and feel how the bone stays forward as you rotate.
 I call this the “wall-ball” drill.
-Again, the wall-ball drill helps you feel the movement of the lower body as well as the stabilization of the trail leg.
+Again, the wall-ball exercise helps you feel the movement of the lower body as well as the stabilization of the trail leg.

 Wall-ball is definitely one of the best new drill discoveries of 2017.